Graduate Program Financial Aid

 hours per week while you are a full-time

 Research grants to individual faculty members provide funds for some graduate research assistants.
 Continuing doctoral students are given preference for these positions.
-These positions provide both a stipend and a waiver of tuition and fees; the size of each depends on the percentage time of the appointment.
+These positions provide a stipend, CU health insurance discount and tuition waiver.
+The size of each depends on the percentage time of the appointment.

 Graduate Teaching Positions